In Christ-like service, equipping and empowering people to live a successful, joy-filled life.

 - We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit.

-- We believe in the deity of Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.
+- We believe in the deity of Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, in His present rule as Head of the Church and His personal return in power and glory.

 - We believe in the spiritual unity of believers in our Lord Jesus Christ.